 Securities fraud occurs when a finance professional, such as a stock broker or financial analyst, provides false information in an effort to mislead clients or if he or she gives advise obtained through insider information.
 Corporations also commit securities fraud if they mislead investors to make their company appear stronger than it actually is in the interest of driving stock prices upward as a result of the deceptive report.
 With new and more creative investment products now available, the volume of securities fraud cases has increased substantially.

 Being accused of a bank fraud-related crime is a situation that especially calls for a seasoned, specialized defense lawyer.
 Because these crimes are often very complex and secretive in nature, building a case for an accused person’s defense can be much more complicated.
-Nevertheless, a qualified Fort Lauderdale bank fraud lawyer can enlist the help of knowledgeable experts and specialists to gather all the necessary evidence to build a strong defense.
+Nevertheless, a qualified Broward County or Fort Lauderdale bank fraud lawyer can enlist the help of knowledgeable experts and specialists to gather all the necessary evidence to build a strong defense.
 Contacting a lawyer involves the simple process of speaking with a law firm staff member, who will first conduct a case evaluation.
 The case evaluation is completely discrete and confidential.
 After the evaluation has been completed, the attorney will advise the accused of his or her most viable legal options and explain more about how the process of defending his or her case will work.
 If the individual agrees to retain the lawyer as his or her legal counsel, the lawyer will begin work on investigating the case and gathering facts to help prove his or her client’s case in court.
 In addition to providing legal representation during the court process, an attorney can also help individuals who have been preliminarily contacted to speak with law enforcement regarding investment fraud before charges have been filed.
 Law enforcement agents will sometimes invite an individual for an informal interview prior to filing formal charges.
 Therefore, consulting an attorney prior to communicating with investigators can help an individual avoid self-incrimination and other issues that may arise as a result of the interview.
-In many cases bank fraud convictions carry very severe penalties; therefore, it only makes sense to have the help of an experienced bank fraud defense attorney when facing related charges.
+In many cases bank fraud convictions carry very severe penalties; therefore, it makes sense to have the help of an experienced Broward County bank fraud defense attorney when facing related charges.
+Joffe Law, P.A. can help you in Naples, Fort Lauderdale or elsewhere in Florida.